The xPlat Azure CLI allows users to manage their Azure cloud resources from non-Windows devices.

 Great, now you’ve installed the Azure CLI, logged into Azure, and gotten the basics down for subscription management!
 In the next article, we’ll take a look at provisioning resources into your subscription using the Azure CLI using xPlat.

-In the meantime, perhaps you’d like to take Cloud Academy’s Getting Started with Azure Virtual Machines course.
+In the meantime, perhaps you’d like to take Cloud Academy’s Getting started with Azure Cross-Platform CLI Tool course or the Getting Started with Azure Virtual Machines course.

 Disadvantages of Cloud Computing

 If you want to deliver digital services of any kind, you’ll need to estimate all types of resources, not the least of which are CPU, memory, storage, and network connectivity.
 Which resources you choose for your delivery — cloud-based or local — is up to you.
 But you’ll definitely want...